Climats, terroirs of Burgundy: Description and History

 In the 5th and 6th centuries, with the spread of Christianity to the region, vineyards were established on the slopes of the Côtes.
 The development of Cistercian order in the 11th century and the ownership of vineyards by members of the bourgeoisie in the 12th and 13th centuries contributed to the highly parceled nature of the landscape.
 In the 16th century, the concept of the climats was developed, with each parcel boasting its own wine.
-This system developed into the AOC and the current concept of describing wines from the precise location they were produced at.
+This system developed into the AOC and the current concept of describing wines from the precise location where they were produced.